KrocilV25/Platguy/README.md

 # Platguy
-Simple platformer with special things
+Simple platformer with special things, like money and custom character icon